 Perhaps this shouldn’t be surprising.

 As far back as 1894, the Indian Hemp Drugs Commission was warning people about the danger cannabis posed to sexual health.
 The report ultimately concluded that cannabis is harmless in small and moderate doses.
 The collection of 19th century doctors, yogis, police, and clergymen found that it could cause a lapse in libido.

 But while the effects of cannabis may be mediated by hormones, the plant does not cause any change in the level of hormones found in the body.
-A study in Drug and Alcohol Dependence found that even chronic cannabis users saw no change in testosterone or estrogen.
+A study in Drug and Alcohol Dependence found that even chronic cannabis consumers saw no change in testosterone or estrogen.